wilsonmar/VisualStudio/RESTAPI/README.md

     It was influenced by Express written by TJ Holowaychuk (visionmedia) was in 2014 transferred to for-profit StrangeLoop, which created the LoopBack Node framework built on Express.

+### <a name="AgileApproach"> Agile Approach</a>
+When Howard Dierking @howard_dierking provides his https://github.com/howarddierking/RestBugs sample, he noted:
+"I’m going to write my client to consume a series of static [JSON] files and will see how easy it is to drive my entire workflow through those resources.
+I’ll then use that experience (and the resulting representation design) to drive the design of my server, which will then drive the runtime execution of my client."